-Abraham and his people herded flocks of sheep, (as did the Par'si'ans before them with supporting archaeological evidence for sheep herding in the region going back to the ninth millennium bce) and indeed, according to Oahspe they made butter, cheese and wool, as well as growing grain and flax And for the vegetarian Faithists "fishing" was not considered an occupation, although some members of the community did indeed fish, as we can gather from Oahspe:
+Abraham and his people herded flocks of sheep, (as did the Par'si'ans before them with supporting archaeological evidence for sheep herding in the region going back to the ninth millennium bce) and indeed, according to Oahspe they made butter, cheese and wool, as well as growing grain and flax And for the vegetarian Faithists "fishing" was not considered an occupation, although some members of the community of Abraham's followers did indeed fish, as we can gather from Oahspe:

 Oahspe; First Book of God: 24/12.16.